-While the Sacramento region is in a strong position to meet the water supply needs of people, the very dry conditions are looking increasingly dire for the environment of the Lower American River.
+While the Sacramento region is expected to be able to meet the water supply needs of people, the very dry conditions are looking increasingly dire for the environment of the Lower American River.

 The Water Forum has been closely collaborating with Water Forum members, state and federal fish agencies, and the U.S. Bureau of Reclamation to anticipate and act in the face of this year’s water challenges and prepare for next year in case of an extended drought.

 - Working with the U.S. Bureau of Reclamation, which manages Folsom Reservoir, and other state and federal partners, to preserve as much water as possible in the reservoir to support the health of the river and water supply reliability.

 - Increasing river monitoring.
 The Water Forum regularly monitors fish conditions in the Lower American River as part of its ongoing science program.
 As with the most recent drought, the Water Forum will be increasing this monitoring to help inform decisions by federal and state agencies.

 - Working with water providers to sustainably shift to using more groundwater and encourage water efficiency from customers.

 - Restoring habitat for salmon and steelhead.
 This year, the Water Forum will undertake its 10th habitat restoration project in the Ancil Hoffman area of the river, which in the past has been a prime area for salmon and steelhead to spawn and has degraded over time.
 The Water Forum’s most recent habitat restoration project at Sailor Bar created a surge in native fish nests within several months following the project.
 The Ancil Hoffman projected is expected to be even more crucial to fish survival given the very dry and warm conditions expected in the river by fall 2021.